 - Research and development in the seed industry.
 See Chapter 2 of Research Investments and Market Structure in the Food Processing, Agricultural Input, and Biofuel Industries Worldwide (ERR-130, December 2011), and Genetically Engineered Crops in the United States (ERR-162, February 2014) for more on this topic.

 - Consumer attitudes toward biotechnology and the role of consumer preferences in shaping market trends.
-See Genetically Engineered Crops in the United States (ERR-162, February 2014), and The First Decade of Genetically Engineered Crops in the United States (EIB-11, April 2006) for more information on this.
+See Genetically Engineered Crops in the United States (ERR-162, February 2014), and The First Decade of Genetically Engineered Crops in the United States (EIB-11, April 2006) for more information.

-- ERS has also initiated research on the coexistence of GE and organic/non-GE crop production.
-See Economic Issues in the Coexistence of Organic, Genetically Engineered (GE), and Non-GE Crops (EIB-149, February 2016) for more information on this.
+- Coexistence of GE and organic/non-GE crop production.
+See Economic Issues in the Coexistence of Organic, Genetically Engineered (GE), and Non-GE Crops (EIB-149, February 2016) for more information.

 A book from the National Research Council titled The Impact of Genetically Engineered Crops on Farm Sustainability in the United States (2010) is a comprehensive assessment of the environmental, economic, and social impacts of the GE-crop revolution on U.S. farms.